devkarlos/schizorice/README.md

+Git clone using `git clone --recurse-submodules` to clone all submodules (zsh plugins).

 ## Firefox
 - Run `firefox-setup.sh <username of new firefox profile>` and it will setup [argenfox user.js](https://github.com/arkenfox/user.js) for you.
 - **I use custom firefox sync server, so if you don't plan to use it, delete it from `user-overrides.js`**